ScenarioHunting/website/index.md

-Scenario Hunting reduces the gap between design and implementation.
+Scenario Hunting is a process of switching from modeling space to implementation space.
+It reduces the gap between design and implementation.
 It's the fastest way to spike the design, and to cover the model by safety net.
-Scenario Hunting leads to causal consistency assurance across design elements before forging them to code.
 It helps to streamline communication, onboarding, and training.

 ![Demo](https://raw.githubusercontent.com/ScenarioHunting/ScenarioHunting/develop/Demo.png "Demo image")